Md-Murthaza/HTML-CSS/readme.md

-These html files are just created to explore the nested tables of html
+These html files are  created to explore the nested tables of html.